-It is important as a district facility as it provides entertainment for many ages and abilities with attractive, formal gardens; a boating lake; an 18-hole putting green; a pavilion; decorative entrance gates and planting beds; many large scale trees; and, modern public toilets.
-The park has retained its original character from the late 19th century when it was commissioned as a 'pleasure ground and pond' and provides an essential link to the railway history of Moffat.
+Station Park has retained its original character from the late 19th century when it was commissioned as a 'pleasure ground and pond'.
+It provides an essential link to the railway history of Moffat.
 When the railway line closed in the 1960s, the station and goods shed were demolished but the remains of the railway line and parts of the station including an embankment, abutments of the railway bridge, a short section of platform and the station toilets near the platform end have all survived in and around Station Park.